louisbloom/telnet-gui/libtelnet-lisp/README.md

 # Telnet Lisp

-A minimal, embeddable Lisp interpreter library written in C, designed to be integrated into GUI applications.
-This implementation follows traditional Lisp naming conventions and provides a REPL for testing and demonstration.
+A minimal, embeddable Lisp interpreter library written in C. This implementation follows traditional Lisp naming conventions and provides a REPL for testing and demonstration.

-**📖 [Language Reference](LANGUAGE_REFERENCE.md)** - Complete language documentation with data types, functions, and examples
+**📖 [Language Reference](LANGUAGE_REFERENCE.md)** - Full language documentation with data types, functions, and examples

 ## Features